Last updated on June 9, 2023 at 01:24 pm

 The biggest benefit of using a business communication app is that it is accessible to all employees regardless of where they work or their type of employment.
 For many organizations, a mobile app fills a large gap in their communication strategy by reaching hard-to-reach employees.

 Apps are also set up to support multimedia content.
-This makes them an ideal channel for sharing video messages from leadership, PDFs or word documents, web links, podcasts, and more.
-This gives communication teams the most flexibility.
+This makes them an ideal channel for sharing video messages from leadership, PDFs or Word documents, web links, podcasts, and more.
+This gives comms teams the most flexibility.

 Business Apps Compared to Traditional Communication Channels